admister/Angular-6-app-for-Itunes-Search/README.md

 # Deployment

-To deploy the same on a web-serve, copy the content under the dist folder to you webserver root directory.
+After the build, to deploy the same on a web-serve, copy the content under the `/dist/itunes/` folder to you webserver root directory.
+You may also download the deployable version from the release folder.

 `Apache: http folder`
 `IIS: www folder`